microbecode/Score-Milk-staking/README.md

 ## Verifying the contracts

 If the contracts need to be verified in some external service it's easiest to first create a flattened file of all of the contracts.
 This can be done with Hardhat: *npx hardhat flatten > flat.sol.txt* (not using the direct .sol suffix because it would cause conflicting contract names).

+## Unit tests

+All of the written contracts are covered with automated unit tests.
+You can browse the tests in the *test* folder, and you can run them with Hardhat: *npx hardhat test*